-There was a significant emphasis on minimising operational disruption was the focus point in the planning of the project.
+There was a significant emphasis on minimising operational disruption, therefore, this was a key focus point in planning the project.
 Good planning, communication and co-operation with the clients site based staff enabled the project to be delivered with little or no impact on site operations.
 We utilised a team of 5 security cleared operatives including supervision over a 4 week timeframe.

 The team encounter issues with water seeping into the lower areas because of broken sump pumps, but were able to install a temporary pump to maintain the integrity of the asbestos enclosures.